awoojs/awoo/README.md

 It's fairly simple!
 What `weh` does can be split up into two things:

-- First, it reads a directory and saves all of the information about each file into a gigantic object.
+- First, it reads a directory and saves all of the information about each file into a gigantic array.
 That object can be manipulated by _plugins_, which makes `weh` actually do things.
 - After most plugins are run, `weh` writes the files as they are described in the gigantic object to disk.